 - Some blood pressure drugs may affect exercise capacity.
 People who use blood pressure medication should consult their doctors on how to balance medications and exercise.
 People with high blood pressure should also aim to breathe as normally as possible during exercise.
 Holding your breath can increase blood pressure.

 Diabetic Exchange Lists

 The objective of using diabetic exchange lists is to maintain the proper balance of carbohydrates, proteins, and fats throughout the day.
-Patients should meet with a dietician or diabetes nutrition expert for help in learning this approach.
+People should meet with a dietician or diabetes nutrition expert for help in learning this approach.

-In developing a menu, patients must first establish their individual dietary requirements, particularly the optimal number of daily calories and the proportion of carbohydrates, fats, and protein.
+In developing a menu, people must first establish their individual dietary requirements, particularly the optimal number of daily calories and the proportion of carbohydrates, fats, and protein.
 The exchange lists should then be used to set up menus for each day that fulfill these requirements.

 The following are some general rules: